bufbuild-ru/docs/docs/migration-guides/migrate-remote-generation-alpha/index.md

 # Migrate from remote generation alpha

-::: tip NoteThe remote generation alpha was deprecated as of April 30, 2023.
+::: tip The remote generation alpha was deprecated as of April 30, 2023.
 Please migrate to [remote plugins](../../bsr/remote-plugins/overview/) or [generated SDKs](../../bsr/generated-sdks/overview/).

 :::